 PASA MEMBERSHIP PRICING FOR SMALL BUSINESS FLIGHT SCHOOLS

-It has been a long time coming, but PASA is pleased to announce its dues schedule.
-PASA could not announce its dues schedule until it knew what it’s costs for providing member services would be.
+Below is the 2017 Dues Schedule.
 The most costly and complex of the member services is the ability to add Small Business Flight Schools (SBFS) and the landowners where they teach as additional insureds on PASA’s own Master Flight School policy.

 PASA, as a founding member of Recreation Risk Retention Group, Inc. (RRRG), is the Named Insured under a Master Flight School policy of insurance written by RRRG.
 RRRG allows PASA to add SBFS that meet RRRG’s underwriting criteria as Additional Insureds under the Master Flight School Policy and also allows PASA to add landowners of sites where SBFS teach as Additional Insureds under the Master Flight School Policy.